va7sdf/artbergmann/news/2005-2009/_posts/2008-05-27-back-in-action-john-armstrong-and-the-modernettes.markdown

 ---
 title: 'back in action: john armstrong and the modernettes'
-article_author:
+article_author: greg potter
-article_publication:
+article_publication: north shore news
-article_date:
+article_date: december 22, 2006
 ---
-North Shore News / Friday, December 22, 2006 / by Greg Potter

 Meeting your idols can be tempestuous affairs.

 People admired from a distance tend to mutate horribly when you get too close.
 Public facades are not meant to be pried open because the reality lurking beneath ain't always pretty.